PranY/DSAccelerate/README.md

 # Instructions

 1. Setup DSAccelerate
-    a.
-Download the repository zip file or clone it using the git clone command.
+    1. Download the repository zip file or clone it using the git clone command.
-    b.
-(Recommended) Create a new python environment using conda, venv or any other service.
+    2. (Recommended) Create a new python environment using conda, venv or any other service.
-    c.
-Run the `make download` command to set it up.
+    3. Run the `make download` command to set it up.
 2. Create your new project
-    a.
-Provide your specifications in the `project_config.json` file.
+    1. Provide your specifications in the `project_config.json` file.
-    b.
-Run the `make run` command to generate your project.
+    2. Run the `make run` command to generate your project.
 3. Setup your new project
-    a.
-(Recommended) Create a new python environment using conda, venv or any other service for your project.
+    1. (Recommended) Create a new python environment using conda, venv or any other service for your project.
-    b.
-Get into your project directory and run the `make requirements` command to setup your environments.
+    2. Get into your project directory and run the `make requirements` command to setup your environments.
-    c.
-Tweak the generated files as per your requirements and resolve any errors if they occur.
+    3. Tweak the generated files as per your requirements and resolve any errors if they occur.
-    d.
-Finally, run your project using the command `python src/__init__.py`
+    4. Finally, run your project using the command `python src/__init__.py`

 # ML Algorithms available